MateuszMachowina/learning-computer-science-pl/python/README.md

 # Python Exercises

 This folder contains a collection of **solved exercises** using **Python**.
-These exercises are part of my learning journey and are focused on algorithmic problem-solving.
+These exercises are part of my learning journey and focus on algorithmic problem-solving.

 ## 📚 What’s Inside:
-- **Algorithms**: A variety of solved problems, including mathematical algorithms and other coding challenges.
+- **Algorithms**: A variety of solved problems, including mathematical algorithms and coding challenges.
-- **Completed Exercises**: Solutions for various Python-based tasks.
+- **Completed Exercises**: Solutions for Python-based tasks.

-These exercises are written in **Polish** and designed to help improve my Python programming skills.
+These exercises are written in **Polish** and are designed to improve my Python programming skills.

 ## 📄 Exercises:
-The problems come from the official **CKE (Central Examination Board)** task collection, available in this PDF:
+The problems come from the official **CKE (Central Examination Board)** task collection, with exercises from **58 to 78**.
+You can download the PDF of the tasks here:

 [Download PDF of CKE Tasks](https://cke.gov.pl/images/_EGZAMIN_MATURALNY_OD_2015/Materialy/Zbiory_zadan/Matura_Zbi%C3%B3r_zada%C5%84_Informatyka.pdf)